anyaevostinar/anyaevostinar.github.io/classes/208-f25/quizzes-overview.md

 ### Data representations

 #### Core
-* DR1: Demonstrate how a struct is stored in memory with arrays (no buffer bytes)
+* DR1: Demonstrate how a struct is stored in memory with arrays (no buffer bytes/padding)
 * DR2: Encode a codepoint (given the byte count) (with table provided)
 * DR3: Explain how bytes are interpreted with `%c` and `%d`
 * DR4: Demonstrate how an integer is stored in big- and little-endian